Insurance AI Governance

 How should we prepare for future AI regulation?

 Build governance that is principles-based and adaptable.
 Start with a complete inventory of your AI systems and their risk profiles.
 Implement fairness testing for high-impact models.
 Document decision-making processes for underwriting and claims AI.
-Establish human oversight mechanisms.
-These steps align with every major AI governance framework globally and will position your organisation to comply with whatever specific requirements NZ introduces.
+Establish human oversight mechanisms aligned with the OECD AI Principles that New Zealand has endorsed.
+These steps align with every major AI governance framework globally and will position your organisation to comply with whatever specific requirements Aotearoa introduces.
+Our team builds programmes that are ready for today and adaptable for tomorrow.

 Can our underwriting AI legally differentiate based on risk factors that correlate with ethnicity or gender?